Take the chapter quiz before and after you read this chapter.

 2-27 What are the contraindications to BCG immunisation?

-BCG can be given to HIV-exposed infants but not infants with HIV infection, especially if clinical signs of HIV infection are present.
-It is not used over one year of age.
+BCG can be given to HIV-exposed or well HIV-infected infants but not HIV infected infants with clinical signs of HIV disease.
+It is not used over 1 year of age.

 2-28 Which polio vaccine is used?

-Both live, oral (Sabin) and killed, intramuscular (Salk) vaccines can be used to protect against polio.
-In South Africa the trivalent live oral polio vaccine is used.
-It has been weakened (attenuated) to give immunity (against all 3 strains of polio virus) without causing clinical infection.
-The killed vaccine is equally effective as the live vaccine.
-Only the oral vaccine is used in South Africa.
-It is hoped that universal immunisation will eradicate polio as has happened to smallpox.
+In South Africa both live, oral (Sabin) and killed, intramuscular (Salk) vaccines are used to protect against polio.
+Oral vaccine has been weakened (attenuated) to give immunity without causing clinical infection.
+The killed vaccine is equally effective as the live vaccine and is given as part of the hexavalent vaccine.
+Both are trivalent vaccines against all 3 strains of polio virus.
+It is hoped that universal immunisation will eradicate polio worldwise as has happened to smallpox.

-Live polio vaccine must always be kept cold to avoid heat killing the virus.
+Both live and dead polio vaccines must always be kept cold.
+This ia particularly important in live vaccines to avoid heat killing the virus.
 In a standard clinic or hospital refrigerator it should be stored at 2 to 8 °C. Direct sunlight kills the vaccine.
 Keep the vial of vaccine cool in a home refrigerator or cool bag while it is being used.
 It can be safely kept in this way for up to 30 days.

-- Polio vaccine can be stored for years at –20 °C or for one year at –10 °C.
+- Oral polio vaccine can be stored for years at –20 °C or for one year at –10 °C.

 2-30 How is live polio vaccine given?